MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 - **Available Units** - Indicates the number of slots or units available for concurrent queries to compile from the list of configured units.
 For example, if 32 units are available, but three queries are currently using compilation memory, then `Available Units` would be 32 minus 3, or 29 units.
 - **Acquires** - Indicates the number of units or slots acquired by queries to compile.
 If three queries are currently using memory from a gateway, then Acquires = 3.
 - **Waiters** - Indicates how many queries are waiting for compilation memory in a gateway.
 If all the units in a gateway are exhausted, the Waiters value is non-zero that shows the count of waiting queries.
 - **Threshold** - Indicates a gateway memory limit that determines where a query gets its memory from, or which gateway it stays in.
 If a query needs no more than the threshold value, it stays in the small gateway (a query always starts with the small gateway).
 If it needs more memory for compilation, it would go to the medium one, and if that threshold is still insufficient, it goes to the big gateway.
-For the small gateway, the threshold factor is 380,000 bytes (could be subject to change in future versions).
+For the small gateway, the threshold factor is 380,000 bytes (could be subject to change in future versions) for x64 platform.
 - **Threshold Factor**: Determines the threshold value for each gateway.
 For the small gateway, since the threshold is predefined, the factor is also set to the same value.
 The threshold factors for the medium and big gateway are fractions of the total optimizer memory (Overall Memory in the optimization queue) and are set to 12 and 8, respectively.
 So, if the overall memory is adjusted because other SQL Server memory consumers require memory, the threshold factors would cause the thresholds to be dynamically adjusted as well.
 - **Timeout**: Indicates the value in minutes that defines how long a query waits for optimizer memory.
 If this timeout value is reached, the session stops waiting and raise error 8628 - `A time out occurred while waiting to optimize the query.
 Rerun the query.`